Elaine May: 1950–1957: Stage career and Compass Players

 In giving all her attention to acting, however, she neglected her home life.
 Fellow actress Barbara Harris recalled that May lived in a cellar with only one piece of furniture, a ping-pong table.
 "She wore basic beatnik black and, like her film characters, was a brilliant disheveled klutz."

-Because she was physically attractive, some members of the group, including Nichols, became distracted during workshops.
 Group actor Omar Shapli was "struck by her piercing, dark-eyed, sultry stare.
-It was really unnerving," he says.
+It was really unnerving", he says.
 Nichols remembers that "everybody wanted Elaine, and the people who got her couldn't keep her."
 Theater critic John Lahr agrees, noting that "her juicy good looks were a particularly disconcerting contrast to her sharp tongue."

 May's sense of humor, including what she found funny about everyday life, was different from others' in the group.
 Novelist Herbert Gold, who dated May, says that "she treated everything funny that men take seriously...
 She was never serious.
 Her life was a narrative."
 Another ex-boyfriend, James Sacks, says that "Elaine had a genuine beautiful madness."
 Nevertheless, states Gold, "she was very cute, a lot like Debra Winger, just a pretty Jewish girl."

 May was considered highly intelligent.
 "She's about fifty percent more brilliant than she needs to be," says actor Eugene Troobnick.
 Those outside their theater group sometimes noticed that same quality.
 British actor Richard Burton, who was married to Elizabeth Taylor at the time, agreed with that impression after he first met May while he was starring in Camelot on Broadway.